kallemickelborg/recursive-polar-chart/README.md

 # Recursive multi-layered Polar-Chart framework

 This project introduces an interactive and recursive polarchart designed to map organizational structures, processes, values, and missions.
-Inspired by Simon Sinek's "Start with Why" concept, it provides a framework that can be used to illustrate components of organizations, technologies, offering a comprehensive view of the entire structure.
+This tools is useful for Management Consultants looking to map structures and/or processes in a circular graphical model (polar/radar chart).
+This can be used to create elements for PowerPoint presentations, reports or as standalone deliverables.

 ## Features

+- Excalidraw & Miro-like Infinite canvas for chart navigation
-- Recursive multi-layer polarchart frontend editor
+- Recursive multi-layer polarchart graphical editor
-- Real-time update in SVG format using D3.js
+- Entirely modularized customization for each element and componend of the chart
 - Export options (SVG and PNG)
 - Cached data to resume session
 - Excel Import/Export